How can I keep my energy costs down?

 How gas and electricity meters are tested for faults

 Gas meters always need to be sent to a lab for testing.
-Your supplier will provide another meter while this is being done.

-If the meter is found to be accurate, you’ll need to pay any outstanding bills, and you might have to repay those test fees.
+If the meter is found to be accurate, you’ll need to pay any outstanding bills, and you will have to repay those test fees.
 Your supplier shouldn’t be able to back-bill for more than 12 months.